Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q3: What request does Saint Peter make to the woman, and how does she respond?

-A3: Saint Peter requests a single cake from the woman because he is faint with fasting.
+A3: Saint Peter requests a single cake from the woman because he is faint from fasting.
 The woman agrees to make him a cake but struggles with the size, thinking they are too large to give away.

 Q4: How does the woman attempt to make a small enough cake for Saint Peter, and what happens?

 A4: The woman kneads and bakes smaller and smaller cakes, but each time she turns them over, they appear more prominent.
-She even uses a tiny scrap of dough but cannot bring herself to part with it.
+She even uses a tiny scrap of dough, but cannot bring herself to part with it.
 Eventually, she puts the cakes on the shelf without giving any to Saint Peter.

 Q5: What is Saint Peter’s reaction to the woman’s reluctance to share her cakes?